mattermost/mattermost-load-test/README.md

 ### 3) Configure

 Edit the [configuration file](https://github.com/mattermost/mattermost-load-test/blob/master/loadtestconfig.json) on the load test machine.
+Alternatively, you can use environment variables such as `MMLOADTEST_CONNECTIONCONFIGURATION_SERVERURL` to set configuration values.
 Make sure the fields under "ConnectionConfiguration" are set correctly.

 To produce useful results, set `NumUsers` to at least 5000, and `TestLengthMinutes` to at least 20.